Women Who Code: Women in Leadership Transforming Technology

 The wage gap in the tech industry: Myth or reality?

 “In the tech industry, the wage gap is smaller, but it still exists.”
-Alaina Percival said.
+Alaina Percival noted.
 “The women will wait until they have all of the skills before they ask for a promotion.
 And so, they fall behind also because they get promoted at a slower pace.”
 What she is starting to see now is to influence the HR teams of companies to plan out the career of women in their organizations so that women can plan a family and continue working with the company.

 VMware and WWCode are the game changers in tech.
 In parallel, there’s the need to foster a culture of learning, enable women in tech to become tomorrow’s role models and shatter gender stereotypes.